terrisgit/alpine-puppeteer-docker/README.md

 ## Dockerfile Arguments

-- GID - Defaults to 1000
+- GROUPID - Defaults to 1000
-- UID - Defaults to 1000
+- USERID - Defaults to 1000

-## How to Use
+## Building the Image

-- Modify build.sh per your needs and run it
+Modify build.sh per your needs and run it

--
+## Running a Shell in the Container

+`docker run --init --shm-size=1gb -it terrisgit-alpine-puppeteer ash`

+In the shell, try running 'chromium-browser'